WICG/shared-storage/README.md

 In using the [Private Aggregation API](https://github.com/patcg-individual-drafts/private-aggregation-api) to report on advertisements within [fenced frames](https://github.com/wicg/fenced-frame/), for instance, we might report on viewability, performance, which parts of the ad the user engaged with, the fact that the ad showed up at all, and so forth.
 But when reporting on the ad, it might be important to tie it to some contextual information from the embedding publisher page, such as an event-level ID.

-In a scenario where the input URLs for the [fenced frame](https://github.com/wicg/fenced-frame/) must be k-anonymous, e.g. if we create a [FencedFrameConfig](https://github.com/WICG/fenced-frame/blob/master/explainer/fenced_frame_config.md) from running a [FLEDGE auction](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#2-sellers-run-on-device-auctions), it would not be a good idea to rely on communicating the event-level ID to the [fenced frame](https://github.com/wicg/fenced-frame/) by attaching an identifier to any of the input URLs, as this would make it difficult for any input URL(s) with the attached identifier to reach the k-anonymity threshold.
+In a scenario where the input URLs for the [fenced frame](https://github.com/wicg/fenced-frame/) must be k-anonymous, e.g. if we create a [FencedFrameConfig](https://github.com/WICG/fenced-frame/blob/master/explainer/fenced_frame_config.md) from running a [Protected Audience auction](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#2-sellers-run-on-device-auctions), it would not be a good idea to rely on communicating the event-level ID to the [fenced frame](https://github.com/wicg/fenced-frame/) by attaching an identifier to any of the input URLs, as this would make it difficult for any input URL(s) with the attached identifier to reach the k-anonymity threshold.

 Instead, before navigating the [fenced frame](https://github.com/wicg/fenced-frame/) to the auction's winning [FencedFrameConfig](https://github.com/WICG/fenced-frame/blob/master/explainer/fenced_frame_config.md) `fencedFrameConfig`, we could write the event-level ID to `fencedFrameConfig` using `fencedFrameConfig.setSharedStorageContext()` as in the example below.